Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-vote-councillor.md

 ---

-The council is an elected body of on-chain accounts that are intended to represent the passive stakeholders of AXIACoin and/or AXIALunar.
+The council is an elected body of on-chain accounts that are intended to represent the passive stakeholders of AXIA and/or AXIALunar.
 The council has two major tasks in governance: proposing referenda and vetoing dangerous or malicious referenda.
 For more information on the council, see the [governance page](../learn/learn-governance.md#council).
 This guide will walk you through voting for councillors in the elections.

 ## Voting for Councillors

-Voting for councillors requires you to lock 5 SOLAR on AXIACoin or 0.0083 LUNAR on AXIALunar for the duration of your vote.
+Voting for councillors requires you to lock 5 AXC on AXIA or 0.0083 LUNAR on AXIALunar for the duration of your vote.

 > NOTE: Voting and staking locks **can overlap**